 It is possible to filter parts that will form the Bill of Material.
-Filter in the same way as the DataExtraction command: First, all parts in the assembly, at the required level (top, bottom or hierarchical), are matched against the filter expression.
+Filter works in the same way as the DataExtraction command: First, all parts in the assembly, at the required level (top, bottom or hierarchical), are matched against the filter expression.
 Then, only those parts that have passed the filter will be included in the BOM.

 |!=||not equal to|